The Talos Principle: Reception and legacy

-The Talos Principle received critical acclaim, with an aggregate score of 85/100 (55 reviews) for the PC and a score of 88/100 (31 reviews) for the PS4 on Metacritic.
-Reviewers broadly praised both the challenge of the puzzles and the elements of philosophy built into the game's narrative.
+Slant Magazine ranked The Talos Principle as one of the 100 best games of all time.

 Arthur Gies of Polygon praised the game's inquisitive nature into philosophy by stating: "...Croteam has built a challenging, beautiful game that serves as a wonderful vehicle for some very serious questions about humanity, the technology we create, our responsibilities to it and its responsibilities to us.
 And The Talos Principle doesn't feel like a philosophy class lecture in the process."
 Praise was also given to the variation and ingenuity of the puzzles with one critic mentioned that "The variation and imagination in these puzzles is fantastic and the difficulty curve is one of the most finely crafted I have ever experienced..."
-Video game critic Ben "Yahtzee" Croshaw of Zero Punctuation recommended the game stating: "The fact that I still wanted to keep solving puzzles to explore more gorgeous scenery, get to the bottom of the mystery, and argue philosophy with the MS-DOS prompt, attest enough that the game is engaging and intelligent..."
 Chris Suellentrop of the New York Times praised the writing of the game by stating it was: "...one of the most literate and thoughtful games I’ve encountered".
 Several video game programmers and designers have also commented on the game.
 Markus Persson, creator of Minecraft, wrote: "Finished The Talos Principle, and I award this piece of fleeting entertainment five points out of five.
 Also it changed me."
 Alexander Bruce, creator of puzzle game Antichamber, commented: "Man.
 The Talos Principle was so excellent.
 My god.
 I loved it.
 Holy shit.
 Exceptional puzzle design and narrative structure."